-At first, Jean Louis Gassée was quite correct: rivals couldn’t hope to measure up to what Apple was doing.
+At first, Gassée was quite correct.
+Rivals couldn’t hope to measure up to what Apple was doing.
 Windows 1.0 was almost laughably bad, and certainly no real competition to Apple.
 But relations soured between the two companies when the new, improved Windows 2.0 arrived a few years later.

-Apple sued, alleging that Microsoft had copied 189 different design elements illegally — only for Judge William Schwarzer ruled that the existing license between Apple and Microsoft covered the interface elements in the new Windows.
+Apple sued, alleging that Microsoft copied 189 different design elements illegally.
+Judge William Schwarzer ruled that the existing license between Apple and Microsoft covered the interface elements in the new Windows.

-It was only after Steve Jobs returned to Apple in the late 90s that the course of both companies reversed one more time.
+It took Steve Jobs’ return to Apple in the late 1990s to reverse the companies’ courses one more time.